Problems With Your Automatic Watch? What’s The Cause And How To Solve It?

 Another method that I like and personally use is to manually wind your watch once a while.
 This will make sure the watch has full power reserve as just wearing it might not be able to recharge it fully.

-Just be careful to not over-wind it or you might break the delicate parts inside.
+Just be careful to not over-wind it or wind it too often as you might break the delicate parts inside.

 A video showing how to wind an automatic watch.
 Shown in the video is the gorgeous Rolex Submariner